crownengine/crown/docs/importing_resources/importing_scenes.rst

 The FBX import dialog is divided into two main sections:

-* **Units**: import geometry, lights, cameras, materials and any associated textures.
+* Units: import geometry, lights, cameras, materials and any associated textures.
-* **Animation**: import skeleton and animation clips.
+* Animation: import skeleton and animation clips.
 If your scene contains no animations, you can ignore this section.

 One FBX per clip
 ----------------